-If the policyholder disputes the amount of loss TWIA accepts for a claim, either partially or fully, the policyholder must work with TWIA to resolve any disputes or request appraisal.
-The policyholder has 60 days after receiving notification of the claim decision to notify TWIA of a request for appraisal.
-HB 1900, enacted by the 86th Texas Legislature, helps to preserve the policyholder's ability to request appraisal on their replacement cost coverage claim.
-Policyholders have 545 days to provide proof of repairs to recoup the recoverable depreciation on their replacement cost coverage claim and 30 days to request appraisal after receiving TWIA's replacement cost payment.
-These changes apply to policies issued or renewed on or after January 1, 2020.
+If a policyholder disputes the amount TWIA will pay for an accepted loss, the policyholder must work with TWIA to resolve any disputes or request appraisal.
+The policyholder has 60 days after receiving TWIA's claim decision to request appraisal.
+Policyholders with replacement cost coverage have up to 545 days to provide proof of repairs to recoup the recoverable depreciation on their claim and 30 days to request appraisal after receiving TWIA's replacement cost payment.

-If the policyholder disputes TWIA's decision to partially or fully deny coverage for a claim, they must provide notification they intend to bring suit against TWIA.
-The policyholder has two years after receipt of a claim decision to notify TWIA of a coverage dispute by filing the Intent to Bring Action form provided to them at the time of the coverage decision.
-As a prerequisite to filing suit, TWIA has the option of requiring them to submit the dispute to Alternative Dispute Resolution.
-Mediation is the primary form of dispute resolution utilized by TWIA.
-All costs and expenses of appraisal and mediation are shared equally by both parties.
+If a policyholder disputes TWIA's decision to partially or fully deny coverage for a claim, they must provide notification that they intend to bring suit against TWIA.
+The policyholder has two years after receipt of a claim decision to notify TWIA of their intent to file suit.
+TWIA provides the policyholder with a form they can use for this purpose at the time of the coverage decision.
+As a prerequisite to filing suit, TWIA has the option to require a policyholder to submit the dispute to ADR.
+Mediation is the primary form of dispute resolution TWIA uses.
+All appraisal and mediation costs and expenses are shared equally by both parties.